Valeriisht/eRNAi_project/README.md

 <img align=right src="https://clipart-library.com/images/BTaKAn6gc.jpg" alt="# Codon-optimization Tool" width="100"/>

-- The repository for scientific project to develop an algorithm for predicting RNA interference from the environment based on omics data
+## RNA-mediated interactions: An eRNAi target search algorithm for studying the impact of the metagenome

+- The phenomenon of environmental RNA interference (eRNAi) is based on the transfer of small RNA molecules (sRNA) between organisms to suppress the expression of target genes.
+The design algorithm for finding eRNAi targets is based on multi-omics analysis by integrating metagenomic and transcriptomic data.

-## Содержание
+## Contents
 - [System specifications](#system-specifications)
 - [Installation](#Installation)
 - [Testing](#Testing)